 Buddleia Pruning After Flowering

-the flower buds need to be “preserved” and pruning should NOT BE DONE until after the flowering season has finished normally in June.
+the flower buds need to be “preserved” and pruning should NOT BE 'E until after the flowering season has finished normally in June.
 The pruning is slightly different.
 Lighting thin and removal of old branches at this time.
 Shorten long shoots.

 After 5 or 6 years bushes look tall, awkward looking and unattractive.
 The old wood needs to be pruned back hard in early April.
 You’ll lose blooms for one season, but new vigorous growth develop for next years bloom.